utsmok/utsmok.github.io/content/posts/searchstrat/index.md

 +++

-!!! update metadata
+!!! update metadata !!!

-text below is from a mail sent to Thomas Hugen - 6 june 2023 Grab some ideas from this mail to make a new post
+text below is from a mail sent by me on 6 june 2023

+!!Grab some ideas from this mail to make a new post!!

+Mail starts here:

 Some pointers for using boolean/keyword-search based tools & databases: